microsoft/rushstack.io-website/pages/api/api-extractor-model.apiitem.members.md

 ## ApiItem.members property

 This property supports a visitor pattern for walking the tree.
-For items with ApiItemContainerMixin, it returns the contained items.
+For items with ApiItemContainerMixin, it returns the contained items, sorted alphabetically.
 Otherwise it returns an empty array.

 <b>Signature:</b>